-A 6-part series on building and running a Jekyll blog hosted on GitHub Pages — from automating posts with AI to adding offline search, comments, live PR previews, ads, and faster CI builds.
+A 9-part series on building and running a Jekyll blog hosted on GitHub Pages — from automating posts with AI to adding offline search, comments, live PR previews, ads, faster CI builds, Good Core Web Vitals, and deep reader engagement analytics.
 Each part is a standalone deep-dive you can apply to your own site.

 Level 1 — Writing & Automation